Learn How To Make An Accident At Work Claim

 Please note, that you must provide evidence in order to claim back any financial losses under special damages.
 For instance, you could keep receipts to highlight any medical expenses or payslips to show any lost wages.

 If you’re unsure whether you could factor financial losses into your claim for a work accident, get in touch with our team of advisors for free legal advice.
-Alternatively, if you have any further questions about how to claim compensation, our team could help.

 What Are The Criteria For Making An Accident At Work Claim?

-If you are injured because your employer failed to uphold their duty of care, then you may be able to make an accident at work claim.
 In the UK, employers owe their employees a duty of care under the Health and Safety at Work etc. Act 1974 (HASAWA).
 This means they must take all reasonably practicable steps to make sure that their employees are safe while working.

 • Your employer owed you a duty of care.